Photo Identification (ID) cards

 Replacement Staff Cards

-Please be advised that your staff card will not come encoded with building access.
-Please contact Physical Plant for more information regarding building access.
+Be advised that your staff card will not come encoded with building access.
+Ensure you contact Physical Plant for more information regarding building access.

 ID centre locations and hours - CLOSED, until further notice